Sack of Rome (1527): Aftermath and effects

-Often cited as the end of the Italian High Renaissance, the Sack of Rome impacted the histories of Europe, Italy, and Christianity, creating lasting ripple effects throughout European culture and politics.
+Often cited as the end of the Italian High Renaissance, the Sack of Rome shaped the histories of Europe, Italy, and Christianity, with lasting ripples throughout European culture and politics.

-Before the Sack, Pope Clement VII opposed the ambitions of Emperor Charles V and the Spanish, who he believed wished to dominate Italy and the Church.
-Afterward, he no longer had the military or financial resources to do so.
+Before the sack, Pope Clement VII opposed the ambitions of Emperor Charles V. Afterward, he lacked the military or financial resources to do so.
 To avert more warfare, Clement adopted a conciliatory policy toward Charles.
-Charles then began exerting more control over the Church and Italy.

-The Sack had major repercussions for Italian society and culture, and in particular, for Rome.
-Clement's War of the League of Cognac would be the last fight for Italian independence until the nineteenth century.
-Rome, which had been a center of Italian High Renaissance culture and patronage before the Sack, suffered depopulation and economic collapse, causing artists and thinkers to scatter.
+The sack had major repercussions for Italian society and culture, and in particular, for Rome.
+Clement's War of the League of Cognac would be the last fight of some of the Italian city-states for independence until the nineteenth century.
+Before the sack, Rome had been a center of Italian High Renaissance culture and patronage, and the main destination for any European artist eager for fame and wealth, thanks to the prestigious commissions of the papal court.
+In the sack, Rome suffered depopulation and economic collapse, sending artists and writers elsewhere.
+Lamenting the loot and destruction of many of Rome's antiquities and artistic treasures, Antonio Tabaldeo wrote, "if you come back, you will find Rome unmade."
+The calamity also dealt a grave blow to Rome's scholarly prestige, as the contents of many of its great libraries – including the Vatican library – were destroyed or sold in the sack.
+Proponents of humanism especially lamented the destruction of the city's stores of knowledge, which had come to characterize Rome as a "paradise of learning"; the sack did indeed prove to mark the end of humanism's favor within Christian thought.
 The city's population dropped from over 55,000 before the attack to 10,000 afterward.
-An estimated 6,000 to 12,000 people were murdered.
-Among those who died from the sack was the papal secretary Paolo Valdabarini and the professor of Natural History Augusto Valdo.
+An estimated 6,000 to 12,000 people were murdered; it is said that two thousand bodies were disposed of in the Tiber River.
+Among those who died in the sack were papal secretary Paolo Valdabarini and professor of natural history Augusto Valdo.

 Many Imperial soldiers also died in the aftermath, largely from diseases caused by masses of unburied corpses in the streets.
 Pillaging finally ended in February 1528, eight months after the initial attack, when the city's food supply ran out, there was no one left to ransom, and plague appeared.
-Clement would continue artistic patronage and building projects in Rome, but a perceived Medicean golden age had passed.
-The city did not recover its population losses until approximately 1560.
+Clement would continue artistic patronage and building projects in Rome, but a perceived Medicean golden age had passed, with the sack having brought about "the end of the Rome of Julius II and Leo X." The city did not recover its population losses until around 1560.